mixxxdj/manual/source/chapters/library.rst

 |ic_lib_prepare| Mixxx automatically analyzes tracks the first time you load
 them in a deck, nevertheless it is recommended that you analyze them before playing live with them to ensure the beatgrids are correct.
-Furthermore, track analysis takes considerable CPU power and might cause skips in the audio; things you surely don't need while performing.
+Furthermore, track analysis takes considerable CPU power and might cause skips in the audio --- things you surely don't need while performing.

 The Analyze view allows you to run :term:`BPM` and :term:`beatgrid` detection on tracks in advance.
 Waveforms are generated as part of the analysis as well.